-In Example 7.3, "SELECT TYPE construct," on page 126, the binding-name is initialize.
+In the example SELECT TYPE construct, the binding-name is initialize.
 Because procedure-name was not specified, an implicit procedure-name, initialize, is also declared.
 Another way to write that example is procedure :: initialize => initialize.

-Example 7.4.
 Type-Bound Procedure using Module Procedure